 CD36 (CD36 Molecule) is a Protein Coding gene.
-Diseases associated with CD36 include Platelet Glycoprotein Iv Deficiency and Malaria.
-Among its related pathways are Toll-Like receptor Signaling Pathways and PPAR signaling pathway.
+Diseases associated with CD36 include Platelet Glycoprotein Iv Deficiency and Coronary Heart Disease 7.
+Among its related pathways are Binding and Uptake of Ligands by Scavenger Receptors and Regulation of lipid metabolism by Peroxisome proliferator-activated receptor alpha (PPARalpha).
 GO annotations related to this gene include lipid binding and low-density lipoprotein particle binding.
 An important paralog of this gene is SCARB2.

 UniProtKB/Swiss-Prot for CD36 Gene